 Bajaj to develop low cost (B2B) scooter for Yulu

 Bajaj Auto is developing a low-cost electric scooter for Yulu, a shared e-mobility service start-up.
 The e-scooter, a successor to the Yulu Miracle, is expected to be priced at Rs 35,000 and will be launched in 2022.

 New Bajaj Chetak variant extensions on the company’s mind

-Yamaha Motor has a small selection of electric scooters in its global line.
-Like Honda, Yamaha is conducting a feasibility study for electric two-wheelers in India.
-According to Yasuo Ishihara, Managing Director, Yamaha Motor Research and Development, India, Yamaha won’t be bringing EVs for the next two years.
-The Yamaha EC-05 electric scooter, which was launched in Taiwan in 2019, looks like a product that can be adapted to India if an entry is decided.
+If it is unfeasible to convert existing products like the Fascino or Ray to electric, the Yamaha EC-05 electric scooter (pictured), which was launched in Taiwan in 2019, looks like a product that can be adapted for India.
 The EC-05 with its wide seats, upright riding position, range of 110 km and a top speed of 90 km/h, makes it an ideal model when compared to the e-scooters on sale in India.

 Mahindra & Mahindra